nurrony/dotfiles/README.md

 ### Configure Vim Editor

-To setup Vim Editor, symlink/copy just `.vimrc` into your `HOME` directory.
-You can just copy and paste `.vimrc` without even copying the whole repository.
-Once you have `.vimrc` on your home directory please execute `vim` command to configure it automatically.
+I have switched from Vim to NeoVim.
+To setup NeoVim Editor.
+Please check [`nvim directory`](nvim/) for more on Editor setup.
+You can just copy and paste the content of `nvim` directory without even copying the whole repository.

-> 📝 You must have latest [Vim](https://www.vim.org/download.php) and [Git](https://git-scm.com/downloads) installed on your machine

 ### Terminal theme and tweaks